nusco/narjillos/backlog.md

 ##Intuitive Navigation
 * Visual effect when tracking/untracking
 * Fix: cannot focus on really small (radius 1) creatures
-* Fix: zooming out in demo mode shouldn't be relative to initial zoom
 * Position map?
 * (Test navigation with first-time user)

-##Species Tracker
-* Clustering algorithm to count species (any algo to do this with variable num of clusters *and* variable-length DNA?)
-* Report number of species on the console (or do it when analizing ancestry if too slow)

 ##Gaming UI
 * Status bar